If Truth Be Told

 About the Book

 The story follows the celebrated writer Peg Dunlop as she returns to her hometown of Wayford to face a community that doesn’t appreciate the stories she writes, stories that seem to reveal secrets and truths about their own lives.

 About the Author

-Beverly trained as an actor at Studio 58 and has performed in TV, film and in theatres across Canada.
-Beverly holds an MFA in Creative Writing from the University of Guelph.
+Beverley trained as an actor at Studio 58 and has performed in TV, film and in theatres across Canada.
+Beverley holds an MFA in Creative Writing from the University of Guelph.
 She is currently the recipient of a Chalmers Arts Fellowship to look at ways to renew the art of radio drama.
-Beverly lives in Toronto.
+Beverley lives in Toronto.

 - DRA0130000 Drama/Canadian

 - 86pp 5.5 x 8.5 in